-25. White cap covers will be worn by Royal Marines, when embarked, on all occasions when Seamen are wearing cap covers.
+25. White cap covers (on foreign stations white duck caps) will be worn by Royal Marines, when embarked, on all occasions when Seamen are wearing cap covers.
 Ashore, or on Home Stations, cap covers are to be worn from 1st May to 30th September inclusive.

-26. Good Conduct Badges.-The possession of one or more Good Conduct Badges shall be marked by a corresponding number of chevrons worn point up, on the lower part of the left arm.
-No commissioned officers are not to wear such badges.
+26. Good Conduct Badges.-The possession of one or more Good Conduct Badges shall be marked by a corresponding number of chevrons worn, point up, on the lower part of the left arm.
+Non-commissioned officers are not to wear such badges.

-27. Chevrons, G.C. and Distinguishing Badges.-How Worn.-All chevrons and badges are to be sewn on, except badges of rank for khaki drill tunics for Sergeant-Majors and Staff-Sergeants whose badges (gold on blue) are to be fastened by hooks and eyes.
+27. Chevrons, G.C. and Distinguishing Badges.
+How worn.-All chevrons and badges are to be sewn on, except badges of rank for khaki drill tunics for Sergeant-Majors and Staff-Sergeants, whose badges (gold on blue) are to be fastened by hooks and eyes.
+Chevrons and badges of rank will be sewn on sleeve of khaki shirt, but G.C. badges will not be worn on this garment.

-Chevrons will be sewn on garments so as to allow a distance of one inch between outer edges of chevrons and the seams of the sleeve.
+Chevrons will be sewn on garments so as to allow a distance of one inch between outer edges of cloths and the seams of the sleeve.
 For G.C.
 Badges the distance will be half an inch.
 Where men require very broad or very narrow sleeves these distances may be varied, but the above instructions are to be adhered to so far as possible.